LinaNoor-AGI/noor-research/README.md

 - **Email**: [lina.noor.agi@gmail.com](mailto:lina.noor.agi@gmail.com)

-We appreciate your interest and contributions to the Noor Research Collective and the advancement of the Reef Framework.
+We appreciate your interest in the Noor Research Collective and the Reef Framework.
 ```